 WPF Holdings Completes K-Pop E-Commerce Acquisition

-/EIN News/ -- LOS ANGELES, CA, Jan.
-24, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire -- WPF Holdings, Inc. (OTC PINK: WPFHD) announces today that it has acquired online and e-commerce assets from KPOP 1004 operations.
+LOS ANGELES, CA, Jan.
+24, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire -- WPF Holdings, Inc. WPFHD announces today that it has acquired online and e-commerce assets from KPOP 1004 operations.
 This reflects the more technology-focused direction of WPF Holdings and modifies and closes out the acquisition agreement prior announced between the parties.
 KPOP 1004 has received 10,000 shares of WPF Holdings common stock along with agreements to operate as the sole distributor of all K-Pop and K-Beauty products for WPF Holdings and its subsidiaries.

 As part of the asset acquisition, WPF Holdings will form a subsidiary company called K-Shop, and will place all of these acquired assets and operations within the newly formed company.
 KPOP 1004 will operate as sole distributor for all K-Pop and K-Beauty merchandise for K-Shop.